vassilismourikis/PostalFinder/README.md

 # PostalFinder
- Program to find postal codes of cells on an excel and updates it too
+Finds postal codes using excel as database.